SPServices in SharePoint [With Examples]

 </script>

-The SharePoint list item will appear like below:
+The SharePoint list item will appear as below:

-We can update an item using the SharePoint list item id.
-Below is the code to update a list item based on item id using SPServices in SharePoint Online or SharePoint 2013/2016.
+We can update an item using the SharePoint list item ID.
+Below is the code to update a list item based on the item ID using SPServices in SharePoint.

 <script type="text/javascript" language="javascript">